 The quick answer to your question is "it depends" – on the nutrients themselves and what is already in your stomach when you consume them.
 Absorption – which is only one aspect of "bioavailability" – also depends on the combination of nutrients you take in at a given time.

-I discussed your question with Tieraona Low Dog, M.D., director of the Fellowship at the Arizona Center for Integrative Medicine, who notes that the amount and rate of nutrient absorption can vary based upon many different factors.
+I discussed your question with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an authority on botanical medicine, who notes that the amount and rate of nutrient absorption can vary based upon many different factors.
 For instance, when foods containing iron are eaten in a meal that also provides vitamin C, the vitamin will enhance absorption of the mineral.
 Eating iron-rich foods with tea or milk has the opposite effect; the calcium and oxalates in those beverages inhibit iron absorption.
 Dr. Low Dog explains that you also need adequate stomach acid to utilize non-animal forms of iron; if stomach acid levels are low, which can happen as we get older or take medications that inhibit acid production, you are at higher risk for anemia.

 Too much zinc can inhibit both iron and copper absorption, Dr. Low Dog says, adding that zinc from plant sources is not absorbed as easily as zinc from animal-derived foods.
 B-vitamins are better absorbed in the presence of dietary fat and vitamin C. If your diet is deficient in a nutrient, your body will work harder to increase its absorption.
 Bioavailability of micronutrients from dietary supplements can vary greatly depending upon how the tablet or capsule is made, and how it was stored.